Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Introduction

-The question whether the $0-\pi$ transition is a consequence of a transition from a spin-symmetric to a spin-polarized state is subtle and essentially demands knowledge of spectral properties of the one-electron propagator on the impurity.
-Numerical methods and most of the analytic approaches are formulated in the Matsubara formalism within which spectral properties are not directly accessible.
-A few approaches have tried to address the impurity Green function for real frequencies and to understand the $0-\pi$ transition from changes of spectral properties.\cite{Bauer07,Hecht08,Lim08,Meng09,Luitz10,Rodero12} The principal result of these analyses is that the $0-\pi$ transition is a consequence of a crossing of the gap states.
-Due to the proximity effect the gap of the superconducting leads is imposed on the impurity spectrum, while the original atomic levels for the electron and the hole of the dot transform to Andreev bound states (ABS).
-There are two Andreev (bound and anti-bound) states in the singlet spin-symmetric phase while other two emerge in the spin-polarized phase.
-The Andreev states are always symmetrically distributed around the Fermi energy (center of the gap).
-At the transition point the existing two ABS from the $0$-phase reach the Fermi energy and are expected to interchange their positions in the $\pi$-phase.
-These conclusions were confirmed experimentally via scanning tunneling spectroscopy.\cite{Pillet10,Pillet13} A recent analysis of a quantum dot in the weak-coupling regime demonstrated that already second order of perturbation theory in the spin-symmetric state gives unprecedented accuracy in determining the $0-\pi$ transition comparable with the Numerical Renormalization Group (NRG) when the zero-temperature transition is determined from the point where the energies of the Andreev states merge at the Fermi energy.\cite{Zonda15} This approach, however, does not allow to continue the solution beyond this critical point to the $\pi$-phase and unfortunately cannot decide about the crossing of the Andreev states in the spin-symmetric (non-magnetic) solution.
+The knowledge of spectral properties of the one-electron propagator on the impurity is needed to determine the energies of the Andreev bound states.
+Most theoretical methods are formulated in the Matsubara formalism within which the spectral properties are not directly accessible.
+A few approaches have tried to address the impurity Green function with real frequencies and to understand the $0-\pi$ transition from changes of its spectral properties.\cite{Bauer07,Hecht08,Lim08,Meng09,Luitz10,Rodero12,Zonda15} Due to the proximity effect the gap of the superconducting leads is imposed on the impurity spectrum and the original atomic levels for the electron and the hole of the dot transform to two Andreev (bound and anti-bound) states in the singlet, spin-symmetric phase.
+The Andreev states are always symmetrically placed around the Fermi energy (center of the gap).
+At the transition point the existing two ABS from the $0$-phase reach the Fermi energy and are expected to interchange their positions in the $\pi$-phase.\cite{Pillet10,Pillet13} Our recent analysis of the quantum dot in the weak coupling demonstrated that already the perturbation expansion to the second order gives an unprecedented accuracy in determining the $0-\pi$ transition when compared to the Numerical Renormalization Group.\cite{Zonda15,Zonda:2016aa} This weak-coupling approach is, however, inconclusive about the behavior of the Andreev states in the strong-coupling regime.

-The behavior of the Andreev states is important for the determination of the supercurrent through the impurity.
-The Josephson current is generally dependent on the phase difference between the attached superconducting leads.
-The Andreev states have the dominant contribution to the supercurrent in the $0$-phase.
-When the bound and anti-bound Andreev states reach the Fermi energy the contributions from the bound electrons and bound holes to the Josephson current mutually compensate each other and upon crossing the flow of the supercurrent flips to the opposite direction, the hole dominated regime.